 The IELTS (International English Language Testing System) is a pivotal step for anyone planning to study, work, or migrate to an English-speaking country.
-For many, achieving a 6.5 band is a common goal, it opens doors to universities, visa applications, and job opportunities.
+For many, achieving a 6.5 band is a common goal; it opens doors to universities, visa applications, and job opportunities.
 But what exactly does a 6.5 band signify, and how can you achieve it?

 This guide explores everything you need to know about reaching your desired 6.5 band score, with tailored advice for each test component.
-Whether you’re a student, professional, or English learner, these tips will set you on the path to IELTS success.

-3. You Need to Get 7.0 in the Listening Section
+2. You Need to Get 7.0 in the Listening Section

 To achieve 6.5 bands overall in IELTS, it is important to get 7 bands in one of the sections.
 Because the listening module is easier than other sections, we should practice this section as much as possible to get a 7 in IELTS listening and increase our overall score.
 Here are some tips for this: